Annual Copyright Compliance Letter

 2. What digital restrictions, if any, are used with the product?
-Many services use digital rights management (DRM) technology to control the use of the music or other digital works they sell.
+Many services use digital rights management (DRM) technology to control the use of the digital works they sell.
 DRM usually reflects the permissions and can range from allowing unlimited burns to CD to preventing any copying at all.
 DRM models can also limit what kind of devices you can play the music on.
 DRM with a subscription-based model may render the content unplayable if the subscription is not maintained.
 Some services do not use DRM.

 Many resources exist for legal downloading and streaming of copyrighted materials.
 To learn more about legal alternatives to copyright infringement and for more information about copyright compliance, see http://cio.usc.edu/copyright/resources.

 P2P File Sharing and Copyright Infringement

 Peer-to-peer (P2P) computing is a powerful technology that has many uses.
-The use of P2P networks to upload, download or share copyrighted material, such as television shows, movies, music, and software, can violate the rights of copyright owners.
+However, the use of P2P networks to upload, download, or share copyrighted material, such as television shows, movies, online programming, music, and software, can violate the rights of copyright owners.

 In the P2P file-sharing context, infringement may occur, for example, when one person purchases an authorized copy and then uploads it to a P2P network.
 When one person purchases a DVD or digital copy of a work and then uses a P2P network to share that digital copy with others, both the individual who makes the file available and those making copies may be found to have infringed the rights of the copyright owner(s) and may be violating federal copyright law.

 Although some artists and smaller labels release music under “generous” licenses, such as Creative Commons licenses, all of the major labels consider sharing MP3 files of their music over P2P networks as copyright infringement.